pridevel/slate/source/index.html.md

 View templates are written in Embedded Ruby(eRuby) language.
 Each controller has its associated view.
 The view name is same same as that of the corresponding controller name.
 The data between view and controller is shared through mutually accessible variables.
+>Location : You can find the views in /app/views .

 To know more about view you can refer [Rails Guides](guides.rubyonrails.org/getting_started.html#what-is-rails-questionmark).

+## Routes